 However, readers visiting The New York Times Company's website via

-) or Twitter will be able to access an unlimited number of
+) will be able to access an unlimited number of articles.

-But traffic reaching the company's website through search engines
+However, traffic reaching the company's website through search

 ) will be able to view five articles per day before being asked for